Congruence kernels around affine curves: Fundamental groups of quotients

-\begin{theorem}[M. A. Armstrong \cite{Armstrong1965}] Let $\calX$ be a simply connected simplicial complex.
-Let $G$ be a group of simplicial homeomorphisms of $\calX$ and let $G_*$ be the normal subgroup of $G$ generated by elements with nonempty fixed--point set.
-Then $\pi_1(\calX/G) \cong G/G_*$. \end{theorem} This theorem allows us to view $\pi_1(\curv^\mathfrak{a})$ as a quotient of $\mathfrak{a}$ by the subgroup generated by its reducible elements.
+\begin{theorem}[M. A. Armstrong, Theorem 3 of \cite{Armstrong.1965}] Let $\calX$ be a simply connected simplicial complex.
+Let $G$ be a group of simplicial homeomorphisms of $\calX$ acting without inversions and let $G_*$ be the normal subgroup of $G$ generated by elements with nonempty fixed--point set.
+Then $\pi_1(\calX/G) \cong G/G_*$.